The latest CV format in Nigeria must contain your name, professional title, contact details, and personal statement among others.

-Your first contact with your prospective employers is your CV, sometimes you’re required accomplish your CV with a cover letter and a completed application form, we’ll come back to that later.
+Your first contact with your prospective employers is your CV, sometimes you’re required to accomplish your CV with a cover letter and a completed application form, we’ll come back to that later.

 Please NEVER send or submit the screenshot of your CV to your potential employer, it’s unprofessional.

-Current CV format in Nigeria: What should you include in your own?
+Current CV format in Nigeria: What should you include in your own.

 - Contact details